AgaJava/AgaJava/README.md

-- 👋 Hi, I’m @AgaJava
+- 👋 Hi, I’m @Aga
 - 👀 I’m interested in Handball and Books
 - 🌱 I’m currently learning Git Hub, Java and QA
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me zulaga82@gmail.com
+- 📫 How to reach me awitkowska.tester@gmail.com

 <!---
 AgaJava/AgaJava is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.